 What is Vegetable Tanned Leather?

-Veg tan has a natural buff color and with a surface devoid of oils and wax.
-Because of this, the leather is easy to dye to a color of your preference.
-Additionally, this leather has a firm, but flexible temper.
-As a result it is perfect for tooling leather projects such as molding, carving, stamping and more.
+Vegetable-tanned leather has a natural buff color and lacks oils and wax on its surface.
+This makes it easy to dye to your preferred color.
+Additionally, this type of leather has a firm yet flexible temper, making it ideal for tooling projects such as molding, carving and stamping.

 The Leather Guy is proud to have its own line of Veg Tan Leather called Artisan’s Choice!
 Artisan’s Choice is a high quality leather that boasts a sleek smooth top side, and a flush clean suede back side on all pieces.